-Before you get working with contacts, it is a good idea to get to grips with the most important concepts.
+Before you start working with contacts, it’s a good idea to get to grips with the most important concepts.
 You can find an overview below.

 People, Organizations and Links§

 A contact can be a person or an organization.
-Both are linked by the contact link, the person’s job title at an organization.
-This link can be seen under the person and under the organization, but it concerns the same link.
-For example, Anne is a choreographer at Rosas; you can see this under Anne’s links and under the links of Rosas.
+They’re linked by the contact link, the person’s job title at an organization.
+This link can be seen both on the person and on the organization, but it concerns the same link.
+For example, Anne is a choreographer at Rosas, and you can see this under Anne’s links and under the links of Rosas.

 People, organizations and links are called contact types.